joshuaedelstein15/Phase1_Project/README.md

 # Movie Analysis

 ## Introduction
 Microsoft has decided to create a new movie studio, and has tasked us  with exploring what types of films are currently doing the best at the box office.
-We will analyze the market based on a few different metrics and present microsoft with our findings as well as offer insights on the current marke.
+We will analyze the market based on a few different metrics and present microsoft with our findings as well as offer insights on the current market.

 ## Objectives
 We will analyze the market from different angles: